lior-abadi/ethernaut-solutions/Level 13: Gatekeeper One/readme.md

 - The second condition tries to say that the truncated version of the key can't be the same as the original one.
 In other words, it is asking us to have a value different than zero in at least one of the first positions.
 So far: ```key = 0x1XXXXXXXXXXXe52a```.

-- The first condition evaluates the impact of downcasting a bigger size of varible into two different smaller sizes.
+- The first condition evaluates the impact of downcasting a bigger size of variable into two different smaller sizes.
 The only thing that makes the difference in here is the amount of positions that are going to be truncated.
 This will remove the first 8 positions for the bigger one and the fist 12 of the smaller casting.
 We must have empty data into the positions 9-12.
 Giving us: ```key = 0x1XXXXXXX0000e52a```.
 Having the remaining X's as free values (use 0 for example).

-You can check and play arround with this Solidity script to check if the key is valid or not:
+You can check and play around with this Solidity script to check if the key is valid or not:

     // SPDX-License-Identifier: MIT
     pragma solidity ^0.4.18;